 - Contract grower livestock enterprises should not include Contract Grower Expenses.
 Include actual expenses incurred in the actual expense category.
-For example, Livestock Supplies. - Include income received for contract livestock production as 'Contract Income' in the livestock enterprise analysis. - Previous recommendation was to add this income as a livestock transferred out value. - Cost of production will now be calculated correctly when utilizing contract income.
+For example, Livestock Supplies. - Contract Grower Expense is used for enterprises entered for the Contractor (livestock owner). - Include income received for contract livestock production as 'Contract Income' in the livestock enterprise analysis. - Previous recommendation was to add this income as a livestock transferred out value. - Cost of production will now be calculated correctly when utilizing contract income.